milanofthe/pathsim/ROADMAP.md

 ## Testing

-- complete testing for all the blocks (currently testing is mostly second order) including linearization
+- complete testing for all the blocks (currently testing for blocks is mostly top down) including linearization
 - test automatic differentiation through `Value` with every block and with linearization